aparij/MarkDownSourceBlog/first.md

            ['eeee', 'gggggg']],
           dtype='|S6')

-and I’m looking for strings that contain ‘MR’.I should get :
+and I’m looking for strings that contain ‘MR’.
+I should get :

     [True, False],
     [False, False],